CodeProSpecialist/Billionaire-Strategy-Multi-Brain-Neural-Trading-Engine/README.md

 ```

 Then open `alpaca_dashboard.html` in a browser.
 It connects to the bot over WebSocket on `<hostname>:8080` after
-you setup a seperate webserver of your choice on port 8080.
+you setup a seperate webserver of your choice on recommended port 8080.

 ---